sdemvs/Mayur-Sayari-Weather-FRT-Project/README.md

 layout of the webiste like home, services, about, At different Places.

-## Azure service used in this Project
+## Azure service used in this Project : Azure Static Web Apps
-### Nowadays there are so many ways to build and deploy React apps such as React with Java, React with Nodejs, serverless, etc. Building with Azure Static Web apps service is one of them, and it is recently released by Microsoft Azure and it’s in preview mode.
+Nowadays there are so many ways to build and deploy React apps such as React with Java, React with Nodejs, serverless, etc. Building with Azure Static Web apps service is one of them, and it is recently released by Microsoft Azure and it’s in preview mode.
 With this service, you can develop modern apps fast with global reach and scale.

+## Azure Static Web Apps
-- Benefits of Azure Static Web Apps
+Benefits of Azure Static Web Apps
 There are a lot of benefits to using Azure static web apps.
 If you are looking for a faster development and deployment process with just a git commit you would definitely check this out.
 Here are some of the benefits according to [their website](https://azure.microsoft.com/en-us/services/app-service/static/).

-  - Productivity from local development to GitHub native workflows for CI/CD
-  - Managed global availability for static content
+Productivity from local development to GitHub native workflows for CI/CD Managed global availability for static content
-  - Dynamic scale for serverless APIs
+Dynamic scale for serverless APIs
-  - Streamlined management including custom domain configuration and authentication and authorization
+Streamlined management including custom domain configuration and authentication and authorization

 ## Steps